glyptodon/guacamole-docker/README.md

 What is Guacamole?
 ==================

 This image extends the official Guacamole image with LDAP support.
+It is forked from: https://github.com/glyptodon/guacamole-docker

 You can use tehse additional parameters: